Skip to content

 Answer: 2012, at the London Games.

-Why it stumps people: The 2012 Olympics were the first where every participating country sent at least one female athlete.
-Boxing was the last sport to add women’s events.
-Ask anyone and they’ll guess a much earlier decade.
+London 2012 was the first Games where every participating country sent at least one female athlete.
+Boxing was the final holdout to add women’s events.
+The guesses always land a few decades too early.

 39. Why is the modern marathon exactly 26.2 miles (42.195 km)?
 (Medium)